marekjm/viuavm/README.markdown

 Viua in its current state *is not* production ready; bytecode definition and format will be altered, opcodes may be removed and added without deprecation warning, and various external and internal APIs may change without prior notice.
 Suitable announcements will be made when the VM reaches beta, RC and release stages.

+#### Influences

+The way Viua works has mostly been influenced by Python (objects as dictionaries, the way multiple inheritance works), C++ (move semantics, static and dynamic method dispatch), and Erlang (message passing, indepenedent VM-based lightweight processes as units of concurrency).
+Maybe also a little bit of Java (more like JVM actually) and Ruby.
+Syntax of Viua assembly may remind some people of Lisp (and for a good reason).

 ----